AltSysrq/avalanche/SPEC.md

 understood to mean `true`; `no` and `off` are also understood to mean `false`.
 None of these are case-sensitive.
 All strings interpretable as non-zero, non-NaN numbers are considered true; strings interpretable as zero or NaN are false.
+The empty string is false.
 Other strings are not interpretable as booleans.

 ### Integers